 Such platforms are a good alternative for those entrepreneurs who are looking for funding as a debt but can’t take loans from the banks.

-Corporate investors are incorporated companies which invest in other companies in return of equity.
 Often, it’s not just equity that is traded in such investments.
 Usually, corporate investors also use the disruptive idea, innovative technology, or the out of the box talent of the startup to diversify, fend off industry changes, and increase their revenues.

 While many entrepreneurs consider this as raiding of their brain-child, many welcome corporate investors as allies who help them take their business to the next level.
 Many even plan corporate investment to be their exit strategy.